sdiemert/grape/README.md

 (document-rule 'create-jens!) ; saves a PNG visual representation of rule 'createJens!
 (document-rules) ; saves PNG visual representations for all defined rules
 ```

+By default, images will be saved to a `doc/images` directory under your project.
+This directory must be created prior to using the documentation functions.

 Indeed, if Lighttable is used as the IDE, the visual rule representation can be "inlined" within the IDE.
 This function requires the NerdyPainter plugin.

 ## Integration with Native Clojure